vethu24/HealthCare/README.md

 #DB
-All the relevant SQL queries are in the script file under the folder 'Script SQL'
+All the relevant SQL queries are in the payment.sql script file under the folder 'Script SQL'